sveawebpay/php-integration/README.md

 ## Installing

 ### Requirements
 The integration package requires PHP 5.3 or higher to use.
+See the PHP documentation for more information on [namespaces in PHP](http://php.net/manual/en/language.namespaces.php).

 To run the package test suite, phpunit 3.7 is needed.
 To regenerate the apidoc documentation, phpdocumentor 2.3 or higher is needed.

 ### Package installation
 The integration package files are located under the src/ folder.
 Copy the contents of the src/ folder to a folder in your project, we suggest the name "svea".
 Then include the package file *Includes.php* in your integration.
 You should now be able to access the package classes.

 ## Configuration
 In order to make use of the Svea services you need to supply your account credentials to authorize yourself against the Svea services.
 For the Invoice and Payment Plan payment methods, the credentials consist of a set of Username, Password and Client number (one set for each country and service type).
 For Card and Direct Bank payment methods, the credentials consist of a (single) set of Merchant id and Secret Word.